BigQuery Sharing Features and Key Points to Remember

 Constraint Details

-IAM settings for individual tables Not possible to set IAM roles for individual tables in linked datasets (dataset level only)
+IAM settings for individual tables IAM role settings for individual tables in linked datasets are not possible (dataset level only)

-Table-level tag settings Not possible to set tags for tables in linked datasets
+Table-level tag settings Tag settings for tables in linked datasets are not possible

 Materialized views Materialized views referencing tables in linked datasets are not supported

-Table snapshots Taking table snapshots of linked datasets is not possible
+Table snapshots Taking snapshots of tables in linked datasets is not possible

-Irreversibility of logging settings Once enabled, subscriber email logging cannot be disabled (requires recreation of the Exchange)
+Irreversibility of logging settings Once enabled, subscriber email logging cannot be disabled (Exchange must be recreated)

 Summary

-In this article, I've organized the features, constraints, and considerations of BigQuery Sharing.
-When considering adoption, I recommend clarifying the scope of sharing and permission design in advance.
+In this article, I organized the characteristics and constraints/points to note about BigQuery Sharing.
+When considering adoption, I recommend organizing the granularity of sharing targets and permission design in advance.

 https://cloud.google.com/bigquery/docs/analytics-hub-introduction